-Encina Hall, E209
+Encina Hall, E203

-Stanford, CA 94305
+Stanford, CA 94305-6165

-Rod Ewing is the Frank Stanton Professor in Nuclear Security in the Center for International Security and Cooperation in the Freeman Spogli Institute for International Studies and a Professor in the Department of Geological and Environmental Sciences in the School of Earth Sciences at Stanford University.
-He is also the Edward H. Kraus Distinguished University Professor Emeritus at the University of Michigan, where he had faculty appointments in the Departments of Earth & Environmental Sciences, Nuclear Engineering & Radiological Sciences and Materials Science & Engineering.
-He is a Regents’ Professor Emeritus at the University of New Mexico.
+Rod Ewing is the Frank Stanton Professor in Nuclear Security and a Co-director at the Center for International Security and Cooperation in the Freeman Spogli Institute for International Studies and a Professor in the Department of Geological Sciences in the School of Earth, Energy and Environmental Sciences at Stanford University.
+He is also the Edward H. Kraus Distinguished University Professor Emeritus in the Department of Earth & Environmental Sciences at the University of Michigan and a Regents’ Professor Emeritus at the University of New Mexico.

 Rod received a B.S. degree in geology from Texas Christian University (1968, summa cum laude) and M.S. (l972) and Ph.D. (l974, with distinction) degrees from Stanford University where he held an NSF Fellowship.
 His graduate studies focused on an esoteric group of minerals, metamict Nb-Ta-Ti oxides, which are unusual because they have become amorphous due to radiation damage caused by the presence of radioactive elements.
-Over the past thirty years, the early study of these unusual minerals has blossomed into a broadly based research program on radiation effects in complex ceramic materials.
+Over the past forty years, the early study of these unusual minerals has blossomed into a broadly based research program on radiation effects in complex ceramic materials.
 This has led to the development of techniques to predict the long-term behavior of materials, such as those used in radioactive waste disposal.
-He is the author or co-author of over 650 research publications and the editor or co-editor of 18 monographs, proceedings volumes or special issues of journals.
+He is the author or co-author of over 750 research publications and the editor or co-editor of 18 monographs, proceedings volumes or special issues of journals.
 He has published widely in mineralogy, geochemistry, materials science, nuclear materials, physics and chemistry in over 100 different ISI journals.
 He has been granted a patent for the development of a highly durable material for the immobilization of excess weapons plutonium.
-He is a Founding Editor of the magazine, Elements, which is now supported by 17 earth science societies.
+He is a founding Editor of the magazine, Elements, which is now supported by 17 earth science societies.
 He is a Principal Editor for Nano LIFE, an interdisciplinary journal focused on collaboration between physical and medical scientists.
-In 2014, he was named a Founding Executive Editor of Geochemical Perspective Letters and appointed to the Editorial Board of Applied Physics Reviews.
+He is a Founding Executive Editor for Geochemical Perspective Letters (2014 to 2017) and is on the Editorial Board of Applied Physics Reviews.